Beethovenjoker/ca2024-lab3/README.md

-# Construct a single-cycle RISC-V CPU with Chisel
+# Construct a  RISC-V CPU with Chisel

 > [!WARNING]
 > Please be aware that the Scala code in this repository is not entirely complete, as the instructor has omitted certain sections for students to work on independently.